10 Best Practices for Mobile-First Ecommerce Design

 1. Use Mobile-Responsive Design

 A mobile-responsive design ensures your online store works smoothly and looks great on any device.
-With 61% of shoppers leaving sites that aren’t mobile-friendly and 40% switching to competitors, optimizing for mobile isn’t optional - it’s a must for ecommerce success [3].
+With 61% of shoppers leaving sites that aren’t mobile-friendly and 40% switching to competitors, optimizing for mobile isn’t optional - it’s a must for ecomm success.

 Design Element Mobile-First Approach Impact on User Experience